ABOUT THE ARTIST

 ARTIST BIO

-Having received a BFA in sculpture at the Savannah College of Art and Design, Sam Lasseter worked as a puppet builder at companies in the theater, theme park and movie industry in Atlanta, Portland and New York.
-Lasseter now resides where he was raised, in Sonoma County, California.
-In 2015 he exhibited in a solo gallery exhibition called Joy, where all of the work was meant to make the view smile and share a laugh.
-Inspired by his previous work, industry work experience and belief that art should be used to spread happiness and a positive messages.
-He is developing his current body of hyperrealistic sculptures of enlarged classic toys and candies while exploring methods of fabrication.
-Process photos of past and upcoming projects can be seen on his Instagram, @samlasseter.
+Sam Lasseter received a BFA in sculpture at the Savannah College of Art and Design, he then worked as a puppet builder at companies in the theater, theme park and movie industry in Atlanta, Portland and New York.
+Having grown up in Californian and lived in cities on the west coast, Lasseter now resides in Atlanta, Georgia.
+In 2015 he exhibited in a solo gallery exhibition called Joy, which set the course for his work, where all of the art was meant to make the viewer smile and share a laugh.
+Lasseter believes that art should be used to spread happiness and a positive messages He is developing his current body of hyperrealistic sculptures of enlarged classic toys and candies while exploring methods of fabrication.

 ARTIST STATEMENT